fob413/PostIt/README.md

 ISC

 ### Acknowledgement
-Andela for the direction needed in this project
+Andela for the direction needed in this project.

-Many thanks to Scotch.IO for their video tutorials
+Many thanks to Scotch.IO for their tutorials and posts.